pfaciana/wp-debug-bar/README.md

 #### WordPress Hooks

 While it is not recommended to use debugging tools like this on production, you may want to use it on a dev, staging or testing environment.
-And there may be concerns of pushing code with `console` to different environments where WP Debug Bar is not installed.
+To that point, there may be concerns of accidentally pushing code with `console` to different environments where WP Debug Bar is not installed.
 If that were the case, then the missing `console` would throw an error.
 So, if you are concerned about this, you can use WordPress Hooks to output to the Kint Panel.
-In that scenario, even if that code gets pushed accidentally, the hook will simply do nothing, avoiding a production error.
+In that scenario, even if that code gets pushed by mistake, the hook will simply do nothing, avoiding a PHP error.
 Hook names accept both `::` and `.` concatenation for classes and methods.
-So BOTH `console::info` and `console.log` work.
-I find it easier and quicker to type dot notion, so I prefer that.
+So BOTH `console::log` and `console.log` action names work.
+I find it easier and quicker to type dot notion, so I added that extra option.

 ```php
 // Usage